erdc/ampl/README_git.md

 ## Option 1: Get SSH key (recommended)
 First we need to create a ssh key.
 If you already have a ssh key, make sure that it is added to Gitlab.
-Instructions on adding the ssh key to gt can be found in section XXXXX and
+Instructions on adding the ssh key to git can be found in section "Create the ssh key" below

 ### Create the ssh key
 This is needed to clone the repo, as well as pull/push from the repo.